NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-01-identity-and-user-provisioning.md

 | Enabled services | 78/78 |
 | Assignment path | Direct |

-The job title is a profile attribute, not evidence of an assigned administrator role.
-The license screen shows the assignment state, not the process used to assign it.
-Enabled services do not by themselves prove successful access to each service.
+The job title is a profile attribute and the license screen shows the assignment state.

 ## Screenshots and evidence